3M Residential Sun Control & Insulating Window Film

 Many homeowners believe that only ultraviolet (UV) light is responsible for furniture fade.
 That’s only partially true.
 The sun’s visible light and infrared heat also contribute to fading.

 A major reason homeowners buy window film is to slow down the fading of their furnishings.
 The sun’s ultraviolet light (UV), visible light, and infrared heat cause furniture and floors to fade.
-Those damaging rays typically enter a home through its windows and window film can delay or prevent fading entirely.
+Those damaging rays typically enter a home through its windows and window film can delay the fading process.
 Here is how:

 Ultraviolet Light

 The sun’s UV rays cause skin cancer but they can also cause furnishings to fade over time.
-You cannot really see or feel UV, but it’s there and it’s doing damage to both your skin and furniture.
-Most window films, even clear ones, block out 99% of the sun’s UV, thereby reducing the likelihood that UV will cause your couches and floors to fade.
+You cannot really see or feel UV, but it’s there and it’s doing damage to both your skin and furniture and floors.
+Most window films, even clear ones, block out 99% of the sun’s UV, thereby reducing the likelihood that UV will cause couches and floors to fade.

 Visible Light